rashevskyv/4IFIR/README_ENG.md

 Profiles also have their own priority.
 From highest to lowest: **Docked** -> **Official Charging** / **USB Charger** -> **Charging** -> **Handheld**.
 The application principle is exactly the same. **Docked** mode has the highest priority and overwrites the values of lower priority profiles. **Official Charging** or **USB Charger** have the same priority and overwrite the values of **Charging** and **Handheld** profiles, and so on.

-**Docked** and **Handheld** profiles are synchronized with Reverse-NX settings (can be disabled in **Miscellaneous** of **4IFIR Kraken** module) and depend on the console mode (dock/portable).
+**Docked** and **Handheld** profiles are synchronized with Reverse-NX settings (can be disabled in **Miscellaneous** of **4IFIR Unreal** module) and depend on the console mode (dock/portable).
 The **Charging** profile is activated when any charger is connected to the console.
 The **Official Charger** profile is activated when connecting the original charger, or any other charger with Power Delivery support.
 The **USB Charger** profile is activated when connecting any other charger.
 That is, you can set up a separate overclocking profile for charging from any source and separately for powerful or low-power sources, with the latter having a higher priority.

 **Edit app Profile** contains governor management.